 UPWEB is as basic as it gets for hosting.
 It offers SSD, MySQL, and MsSQL which is normal for modern web hosting companies, but that’s just about it.
 No use of top products like CloudLinux, and no offer of a CDN, so you’re better off if your customers are in Germany only.
 There are also no other security features aside from Anti-spam.

 UPWEB offers no free trial.
 You have no choice but to spend your money before being sure that it lives up to its advertising.
 Another concern is that it doesn’t offer a money-back guarantee, which means that there is no assurance of a refund if you are unsatisfied.
 Plus, there’s no downtime warranty, either.

 If you think that’s the worst of it, you’d be wrong.
 This company doesn’t offer a monthly subscription period on its web hosting.
 So, it forces you into a long-term contract without an assurance of a refund if things go wrong, and it’s prices are on the higher end for the features offered.
 It also doesn’t offer a free domain or SSL certificate.
 Frankly, you’ll get better value almost anywhere.

-In theory, it seems to have gotten it better with customer support.
-Email and online ticket support work 24/7.
-UPWEB also provides phone support but it only works from 9:00 AM to 5:00 AM GMT +4.30.
-I sent an email, but never got a response from them even after more than two weeks of monitoring my inbox.
+In theory, UPWEB seems to have improved its customer support.
+They offer 24/7 email and online ticket support.
+Additionally, they provide phone support from 9:00 AM to 5:00 AM GMT +4.30.
+However, despite sending an email, I never received a response from them even after monitoring my inbox for over two weeks.